 7km / 0m up / 900m down / 2-3 hours Trekking

 Begin the Mont Blanc Climb

-Climbing Mont Blanc takes two days, but we add in a spare day in case of bad weather to maximise your chance of success.
+Climbing Mont Blanc takes two days.
 We start by driving to Les Houches (10 min) and then taking uplifts on the Bellevue cable car followed by the Tramway du Mont Blanc train to the Refuge du Nid d’Aigle which sits at 2372m.
 From here we hike to the Tête Rousse hut (3167m) for an overnight stay in preparation for our summit attempt the following morning.

 4km / 700m up / 0m down / 2 hours

 On summit day we wake up very early and ascend to the summit of Mont Blanc.
 This will take between 8-10 hours depending on conditions and your physical ability.
 On the descent from the summit, we spend the night in the Goûter hut (3813m).
 By having this second night in the Goûter hut we are less in a rush to make it down to the valley or the Tête Rousse hut, and it also means we cross the Grand Couloir early the following day.
 These are all carefully considered factors that we’ve analysed over many years guiding this route to maximise your chance of a successful summit.

 10km / 1700m up / 1000m down / 8-10 hours